-When you consider how good brunch at West Egg Cafe is it’s easy to see why people declare the Westside to be the Best Side.
+When you consider how good brunch at West Egg Cafe is, it’s easy to see why people declare the Westside to be the Best Side.

 People come in droves to dine in the bright and airy restaurant at the edge of the White Provisions District.
 Expect to wait at least an hour, but don’t worry, you can quell those hunger pangs with one of pastry chef Carrie Hudson’s housemade pop tarts or turnovers and a cup of Batdorf & Bronson coffee sold at the counter in the front of the restaurant.

-Once you’re seated, order the short rib hash with poached eggs and braised short rib or sate you sweet tooth with banana bread French toast served with a caramel-banana sauce for extra measure.
+Once you’re seated, order the short rib hash with poached eggs and braised short rib, or sate you sweet tooth with banana bread French toast served with a caramel-banana sauce for extra measure.

 Although they serve breakfast, lunch, and dinner, brunch is what sets them apart from the rest.
-The brunch menu is extensive with something for everyone in your crew.

 For the full southern brunch experience, opt for the shrimp and grits.
 If you err on the side of lunch at brunch, you’ll be delighted to find plenty of sandwich options.
 There’s even a menu just for the kiddos, so bring ‘em with you!

-The hotel lobby is impressive and the restaurant opens up to it allowing diners to have a brunch with panache.
+The hotel lobby is impressive and the restaurant opens up to it, allowing diners to have a brunch with panache.
 The buffet is extensive with various stations including a seafood bar (oysters, crabs, shrimp, etc.), salads, and heavier, traditional brunch buffet items like carved meats.